pjamesjoyce/lcopt/README.md

 ### Basic Installation

-For lcopt to work you should have the latest version of [brightway2](https://brightwaylca.org/) by Chris Mutel installed.
-This will make sure most of lcopts dependencies are satisfied.

-The instructions for installing brightway below are current as of April 2017, but check [here](https://docs.brightwaylca.org/installation.html) for the latest ones.
+The easiest way to install lcopt is via conda.
+This ensures the version of Python (3.6) is correct, all of the dependencies are correct and there are no conflicts.
+You can also do it in only 3 commands.

-On the command line/console, create a new environment called lcopt:
+1) On the command line/console, create a new environment called lcopt:
 ```
 conda create -n lcopt python=3.6
 ```

-Then activate the lcopt environment using one of these:
+2) Activate the lcopt environment using one of these:
 ```
 # Mac/Linux
 source activate lcopt